 Located high above the Sonoran Desert on the Tohono O'odham Reservation, Kitt Peak has twenty-five optical and two radio telescopes and offers astronomers some of the finest observing in the world.

-Kitt Peak National Observatory is administered by the the National Optical Astronomy Observatories (NOAO), and receives funding from the National Science Foundation (NSF) under contract with the Association of Universities for Research in Astronomy (AURA).
+Kitt Peak National Observatory is administered by the the National Optical Astronomy Observatory (NOAO), and receives funding from the National Science Foundation (NSF) under contract with the Association of Universities for Research in Astronomy (AURA).

 NOAO currently maintains three observatory sites: Kitt Peak National Observatory, the National Solar Observatory (NSO) with facilities on Kitt Peak and Sacramento Peak in southern New Mexico, and Cerro Tololo Intern-American Observatory (CTIO) which is located in Chile at the southern end of the Atacama Desert.

 The mission of the National Optical Astronomy Observatory is to advance United States astronomy.
 As a national center for optical astronomy, NOAO fulfills a three-fold role:

 Kitt Peak National Observatory operates the Mayall 4-meter, the 2.1-meter, and Coudé Feed, and the 0.9-meter.
 NOAO operates the 3.5-meter WIYN Telescope on behalf of the WIYN Consortium, comprised of the University of Wisconsin, Indiana University, Yale University and NOAO.